How do I get funding for my infrastructure project from PIDG?

 - Private sector investment committed to the project, including contribution from the domestic commercial sector, commercial foreign investors/foreign direct investment and the loan and equity commitments from development finance institutions

 - Number of additional people expected to be served by the infrastructure provided, as well as the number of people expected to receive improved services as a result of the project

-- Fiscal impact of the PPI investment, including details of upfront fees paid to the government and expected corporate taxes to be paid over a five year period; Long-term (during operations) and short-term (during construction) direct employment effects
+- Fiscal impact of the PPI investment, including details of upfront fees paid to the government and expected corporate taxes to be paid over a five-year period

 - A focus on the poorest countries (those in the first three columns of the Development Assistance Committee’s list of Overseas Development Aid recipients) and fragile/post-conflict states, with an extra emphasis (of approximately 75% of all investments) to be targeted in the poorest countries of Africa and Asia.